petuum/adaptdl/docs/README.rst

 Making training programs be elastic can be challenging and error-prone.
-AdaptDL offers APIs which make it easy to enable elasticity for existing PyTorch distributed code, without heavy refactoring!
+AdaptDL offers APIs which make it easy to enable elasticity for existing data-parallel PyTorch programs.
+Simply change a few lines of code, without heavy refactoring!

 **BEFORE:**